programminghistorian/jekyll/submissions.md

 can be divided into smaller sub-lessons that can be worked through in sequence.

-Lesson’s We’d Really Love to See
+Lessons we want
 --------------------------------

-This isn’t a prescriptive list by any means.
+This isn’t a prescriptive or complete list by any means.
 But sometimes we editors come across techniques or tools we think would make great lessons, so we put them here in case you’re looking for inspiration.

 -   Easy data visualisation on the web using [Variance Charts][].

-Why Bother
+Why bother
 ----------

 From our own experiences as well as from our authors, we know that the